michaelbZA/my-website/content/posts/005-hugopapermod.md

 ## Introduction

 [Hugo](https://gohugo.io/) is a blazing fast static site generator written in Go.
 Combined with the elegant [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod), it's a powerful solution for creating modern websites, blogs, and documentation.
-This crash course will guide you through setting up, configuring, and customizing your Hugo site with PaperMod.
+This crash course will guide you through setting up, configuring, and customising your Hugo site with PaperMod.
+This is how I created my site.

 ## Installation